rickojn/bigram.py/README.md

 python bigram_model.py my_book.txt
 ```

 The larger and more varied the text, the more interesting the generated output will be.
 The model works best on prose with normal sentence punctuation.
+A corresponding `my_book_bigram_table.html` will be created automatically.

 ---